Larsvanderlaan/causalGLM-depreciated-/README.md

 The above formula is equivalent to CATE(W) = a + b W_1 + c W_1*W_2 + d W_1^2

-By default, a theoretically understood, flexible, robust, sparsity and smoothness adapting smoothing spline is used to estimate this nonparametric component.
-Specifically, we employ the R package hal9001 which implements the highly adaptive lasso estimator (HAL).
-This allows you to focus all your energy and attention on making a good model for CATE.
-No need to worry about parts of the data distribution that don't matter for what you care about!

 If you want to use a different link function for the CATE, you can pass a family object using the argument "family_CATE" (by default identity link).
 For example, if you want "formula_CATE = ~ 1 + W_1" to imply the exponential CATE model CATE(W) = exp(a + b * W_1) then use "family_CATE = poisson()".